cvmfs/doc-cvmfs/docs/cpt-repo.rst

       cvmfs_server mkfs -s /etc/cvmfs/.../mys3.conf \
         -w http://s3.amazonaws.com/mybucket-1-1 my.repo.name

-The file “mys3.conf” contains the S3 settings (see Table [tbl:s3confparameters]).
-The “-w” option is used define the S3 server URL, e.g. http://localhost:3128, which is used for accessing the repository’s backend storage on S3.
+The file “mys3.conf” contains the S3 settings (see :ref: `table below
+<tab_s3confparameters>`).
+The “-w” option is used define the S3 server URL,
+e.g. http://localhost:3128, which is used for accessing the repository’s backend storage on S3.
 Note that this URL can be different than the S3 server address that is used for uploads, e.g. if a proxy server is deployed in front of the server.
 Note that the buckets need to exist before the repository is created.
 In the example above, a single bucket ``mybucket-1-1`` needs to be created beforehand.

+.. _tab_s3confparameters:

 =============================================== ===========================================
 **Parameter**                                   **Meaning**